niklasbogensperger/climate-clock-menu-bar/README.md

 | False         | True              | 0 ʏ 000 ᴅ 00:00:00      | adjust refresh rate (see note above) |
 | True          | False             | 0 ʏʀꜱ 000 ᴅᴀʏꜱ 00 ʜʀꜱ   |                                      |
 | True          | True              | 0 ʏʀꜱ 000 ᴅᴀʏꜱ 00:00:00 | adjust refresh rate (see note above) |

+In addition, you can change where the cache file is saved by changing the (absolute) path in the `CACHE_FILE` variable.
+The sensible default is the cache directory for this plugin, which is automatically created by SwiftBar.

+Lastly, should the API move to a different URL at some point in the future, this can be incorporated by changing the URL in the `API_URL` variable.
+Note, however, that such a change will probably necessitate tweaks in the rest of the code as well.

 ### 5. Miscellaneous tips/tricks and notes